Guides

 Is it possible to achieve net zero without offsets?

-At this stage, it is highly unlikely most businesses will be able to achieve net zero emissions without the use of some carbon offsets.
-This is because the process of decarbonising the entire global economy to eliminate the production of GHG emissions from waste production will take time.
-In fact, it is most likely that there will continue to be a low level of emissions produced from human activities indefinitely, but the goal is that the volume of these emissions is within the range that allows the earth’s natural carbon cycle to maintain global temperatures to a safe level.
+At this stage, it is highly unlikely most businesses will be able to achieve net zero emissions without the use of some carbon credits.
+In fact, it is most likely that there will continue to be a low level of emissions produced from human activities indefinitely, but the goal is that the volume of these emissions is within the range that allows the Earth’s natural carbon cycle to maintain global temperatures at a safe level.

-With the technologies available to us today, it is possible for most businesses to reduce their emissions by at least 90% within the decade, however in order to reach true net zero, certified carbon offsets can be used to make up the difference.
+With the technologies available to us today, it is possible for most businesses to reduce their emissions by at least 90% within the decade.
+However in order to reach true net zero, certified carbon credits can be used to make up the difference.

-Even before you have reached net zero (which may take several years), offsets are a fantastic mechanism for taking responsibility for your business’ emissions, having an immediate positive impact, and reflecting the cost of the emissions your company produces on your company balance sheet.
+Even before you have reached net zero (which may take several years), offsets are a mechanism for taking responsibility for your business’ emissions as you continue the reduction process, having an immediate impact, and reflecting the cost of the emissions your company produces on your company balance sheet.

-By offsetting all of your unavoidable emissions even before you reach net zero, your business can be considered ‘carbon neutral’.
+By offsetting all of your unavoidable emissions even before you reach net zero, your business can be considered ‘carbon neutral’ as you implement your reduction strategies.
 Chat to the Trace team about how to make your business carbon neutral in less than one week and start your journey to net zero.

 What’s an example of a ‘bad’ net zero target?